On December 28, 2020, the New York Senate Special Session was held to consider the COVID-19 Emergency Eviction and Foreclosure Prevention Act.

 Once a household’s rental arrears are reduced, grantees may only commit to providing future assistance for up to three months at a time.
 Households may reapply for additional assistance at the end of the three-month period if needed and the overall time limit for assistance is not exceeded.

-An application for rental assistance may be submitted by either an eligible household or by a landlord on behalf of that eligible household.
+An application for rental real estate legal assistance may be submitted by either an eligible household or by a landlord on behalf of that eligible household.

 Interested in learning more?
 Reach out to the Law Offices of Lawrence Andelsman, P.C., a New York-based Law Firm representing Private Lenders, Developers, and Investors nationwide.